jayphur/sixcube/README.md

 plugins (aka mods) via self contained packages.
 Safety over capabilities.
 If you want the API to do something, you're welcome to make a pull request :D (?)

 plugins written in python or maybe rust too.
-Current thinking is to compile down to C and dynamically link (?)
+Current thinking is to use WASM with [exitsm](extism.org)(?)

 cubic chunk system for endless and expansive maps (?)